amauryfierens/BERTinchamps/README.md

 To exploit the code of the new tasks, some datasets are required in the *local_data* folder:
 * **cls-acl10-unprocessed**: The CLS dataset from FLUE benchmark is available on Zenodo: https://zenodo.org/records/3251672.
 To be used, you need to decompress the tar.gz archive you obtain and place the *cls-acl10-unprocessed* folder directly in the *local_data* folder.
 * **QUAEROFrenchMedCorpus**: This corpus is available online at: https://quaerofrenchmed.limsi.fr/.
 It must be unzipped, then you rename *QUAEROFrenchMedCorpus* the *corpus* folder of the archive and you place this *QUAEROFrenchMedCorpus* folder inside *local_data* folder.
 It contains both MEDLINE and EMEA datasets.
-* **RTBF_corpus**: This corpus is available online at: https://dataverse.uclouvain.be/dataset.xhtml?persistentId=doi:10.14428/DVN/PEVSSI.
+* (Optional) **RTBF_corpus**: This corpus is available online at: https://dataverse.uclouvain.be/dataset.xhtml?persistentId=doi:10.14428/DVN/PEVSSI.
 You can get the rtbfCorpus.json.gz, decompress it and place it on a newly created *RTBF_corpus* folder inside the *local_data* folder.
+It is optional as the json file obtainable should be preprocessed to keep only the cleaned text field, and the given processed file is given in the pretraining dataset available at: TODO
 * **Testing_corpora**: This corpus is already available on the git.
 It contains training and testing datasets for both SIGNATURE and TOPIC tasks.

 ## Run the tasks